imraancassiemvanwyk/black_shcoles/README.md

 The BSM model is often used to price european options because it has an analytical solution so unlike many other methods for pricing that require numerical methods to find a solution for the price of these  financial derivatives the paramters for the option can be plugged into a formula.

-This implementation of trhe black scholes model is relatively simple to use by creating an object of the class and setting parameters of the instance you created then just calling the functions of which values you want which include: call price
+This implementation of trhe black scholes model is relatively simple to use the functions include: call price
 ,put price
 ,delta